Will the Federal Reserve raise interest rates again this week? Here's what to expect.

 The central bank is expected to boost its benchmark rate to a range between 5% and 5.25%, reflecting an increase 0.25 percentage points, according to economists polled by financial data company FactSet.

-That would reflect a 16-year high, as well as a rate that would be a full 5 percentage points higher than in March 2022.
+That would reflect a 16-year high, as well as a rate that would be a full five percentage points higher than in March 2022.

 Fed interest rate hike chart